aws/aws-graviton-getting-started/perfrunbook/system-load-and-compute-headroom.md

 The test systems are limited to eight cores to limit the maximum packet load needed to saturate them.
 This is to exclude the influence of the networking infrastructure on the experiment.
 All systems run Amazon Linux 2 with Linux kernel 5.10.118.
-The test system are virtualized instances that use S3 networked storage.
+The test system are virtualized instances that use EBS networked storage.

 #### First experiment

 The systems to be tested are an 8 vCPU Intel instance, c6i.2xlarge, and an 8 vCPU Graviton 3 instance, c7g.2xlarge.
 OpenSSL source is placed and configured in eight separate directories.
-The test then compiles OpenSSL one to eight times in parallel, limited to one CPU per compile.
+The test then compiles OpenSSL one to eight times in parallel, limited to one vCPU per compile.
 An ideal system would take the exact same time for each compile run.

 Results: